 Upon an event of default, the notes or warehouse debt is accelerated and the security over the assets becomes enforceable.
 A post-enforcement waterfall is used following such defaults.

 Warehouse securitisations typically have a multi-step process prior to a default being triggered, comprising:

 A number of indemnities can be given in a securitisation.
-By way of example, it is common for the originator to undertake to repurchase "ineligible" receivables from an SPE or provide an indemnity where it fails to do so.
+By way of example, it is common for the originator to undertake to repurchase “ineligible” receivables from an SPE or provide an indemnity where it fails to do so.
 In addition, the trustee of an SPE will also give indemnities under the programme documents – although in such a case the indemnity is limited to its recourse to the trust assets.
-It is also common for a trust manager and trustee to indemnify lead managers/dealers to any note issuance.
+It is also common for the trust manager and trustee to indemnify lead managers/dealers to any note issuance.

 As mentioned in 1.2 Special-Purpose Entities, the issuer on a securitisation in New Zealand is most commonly a bankruptcy-remote trust.

 Generally, the originator is the sponsor on a securitisation.